Campbell Independent School District

 The Campbell Independent School District is a public school district based in Campbell, Texas, United States.
 The school has one building where the elementary kids (Pre-K to 5) are in one half and the Jh/High school (6-12) is in the other.

 Academic achievement

 In 2011, the school district was rated "recognized" by the Texas Education Agency.

 Special programs

 Athletics

-Campbell High School plays football, golf, tennis, basketball, track and cross-country.
+The Campbell Indians compete in the following sports: